gatsbyjs/gatsby/examples/using-wordpress/README.md

 # Using Wordpress

-[TODO : Insert Hosted Gatsby Wordpress site URL.]
+[TODO : Insert Hosted Gatsby WordPress site URL.]

-Example site that demonstrates how to build Gatsby sites that pull data from the [Wordpress CMS API](https://www.wordpress.com/).
+Example site that demonstrates how to build Gatsby sites that pull data from the [WordPress CMS API](https://www.wordpress.com/).